Haglunds Deformity

 Cuboid Syndrome

-Cuboid syndrome is a reasonaly common problem affecting the function of the cuboid bone and the joints around it.
-It is a common casue of lateral foot pain.
-Manipulation of teh cboid bone is a common treatment.
+Cuboid syndrome is a reasonably common problem affecting the function of the cuboid bone and the joints around it.
+It is a common cause of lateral foot pain.
+Manipulation of the cuboid bone is a common treatment.

 Most Useful Resources: